 Userspace/Desktop

-Unfortunately installing the userspace is a non-trivial task.
+Unfortunately installing the userspace on this device is still a non-trivial task.

 Then you need to convert debian packages from this content into tarballs.